 “I’ve been here before.”
 Tracy stepped closer.

-“And I’ve never seen you here.”
+“And I’ve never seen you here until now.”

 A vagrant ray of sunset struck the wall mirror.
 The only camera was their memory.
 Time slowed to the pace of their breathing and she hushed, “What now?”